Nearly every U.S. arms program found vulnerable to cyber attacks

 Cyber testing had grown more realistic, but current cyber ranges needed to be expanded, the report said.
 It said the office had worked with military officials to develop “cyber playbooks” and battle drills that allow network “defenders” to practice techniques and tactics.

-Elsewhere in the report, Gilmore cited specific cybersecurity problems with the U.S. Army’s Warfighter Information Network - Tactical built by General Dynamics Corp , the Navy’s Joint High Speed Vessel, built by Australia’s Austal, as well as the Freedom class of Littoral Combat Ship built by Lockheed.
-(Reporting by Andrea Shalal; editing by Andrew Hay)
+Elsewhere in the report, Gilmore cited specific cybersecurity problems with the U.S. Army’s Warfighter Information Network - Tactical built by General Dynamics Corp, the Navy’s Joint High Speed Vessel, built by Australia’s Austal, as well as the Freedom class of Littoral Combat Ship built by Lockheed.